 Scheme fees must be disclosed in PDS's and all fees will be assessed in line with the legislation when a provider applies to register a scheme.
 You must notify the FMA of all fee increases.

 Fees charged by advisers for advice about particular KiwiSaver schemes might in some cases (e.g. where the adviser belongs to a scheme's sales force) be 'services relating to the provision of KiwiSaver schemes'.
 Therefore they will be subject to the unreasonable fees restrictions.
-It is not appropriate in any circumstances for advice fees to be deducted from members' KiwiSaver accounts.

 Do employers have to inform the FMA when they select a preferred provider?